orbitinghail/graft/DESIGN.md

   [Segment ID]
 ```

 > Note: If Segments or Offsets overflow we can store additional sibling entries.
-The max size of an entry is 128KiB in CF, so to start we can probably just fail the txn.
+The max size of an entry is 128KiB in CF.

 ## Durable Object Initialization

-When initializing the DO, we just need to read the latest Snapshot and prepare the next LSN.
+When initializing the DO, we just need to read the latest Commit and prepare the next LSN.

 ## API